2009 Fijian constitutional crisis: Suppression of the media

 Fijian media outlets and journalists have also come under government scrutiny.
 There were rumours of the imminent deportation of Anne Fussell, the publisher of the Fiji Times newspaper.
 Three newspaper editors had been deported in the 14 months before the crisis.
 Fijian journalists working for international media outlets have also been called before the military to explain reports.

 The Government has also shut down two ABC FM transmitters, meaning that both ABC and Radio New Zealand International are only available to Fiji via the shortwave service.
 Internet cafes have also become a target because of independent news bloggers, with many having to shut down.
 Networks, software and archives are inspected by government officials, with Commodore Bainimarama saying that free speech "causes trouble" and must be curbed in order for the Government to carry out reforms.

 The Pacnews wire service announced they will no longer cover Fiji stories after police and censors required them to remove a story on the UN statements about the crisis.
 The announcement followed the detention of journalist Pita Ligaiula, a writer for Pacnews and correspondent for the Australian Associated Press, who was arrested by two police officers and an official for the Ministry of Information on 15 April 2009.
 Matai Akauola, of the Pacific Islands News Association, reported that one of Ligaiula's bylines may have violated Fiji's current media restrictions.
 Pacnews has announced that it has no plans to relocate from its headquarters in Suva, Fiji, to another country due to the restrictions on reporting Fijian domestic news.

+In 2010 the military regime promulgated the Media Industry Development Decree 2010 to permanently control the media.